sleexyz/t/README.md

 <br>

 ######todo:
+- get calendar formatted with columns
+- get todo formatted
+- get list formatted
-- get t working again
+- get argv working
-- make t into own node module
-- make a script that uses t module
+- make it use homedirectory/s (and then maybe a config file)
-- get visionmedias's parameters thing
-- make installable via `npm install -g`?
+- browser?
+- add to npm with install -g stuff